cmusatyalab/elijah-openstack/README.md

 	> $ sudo apt-get install git openssh-server fabric

+2. Run this installation script at control node.
+It will install cloudlet extension at localhost for contolling and computing.

+		> $ fab localhost install_control

+3. Install cloudlet extension at every compute node.
+If your OpenStack is single-machine all-in-one node, __you don't need this step__ since *install_control* does already apply all patches on local machine.

-2. You first need to specify IP addresses of your OpenStack machine at the installation script, **fabric.py** file.
-We assume you run this script at control node, so you only need to list the ip address of compute machines.
+   You first need to specify IP addresses of your OpenStack machine at the installation script, **fabric.py** file.
-	If you are testing with a single node (run both control and compute at one machine) you don't need this step.

 		> (At fabric.py file)
 		> compute_nodes = [
 		> 		('ssh_username', 'ip address or domain name of node')